 1 weekly house meeting

-3 weekly self help groups/support groups or daily if not working full time
+3 weekly self-help groups/support groups or daily if not working full time

 1 monthly life skills night - guest speakers to teach or reintroduce a skill

-Each member is responsible to keep bedroom neat and clean, clean up after herself, and complete house chores.
+Each member is responsible to keep the bedroom neat and clean, clean up after herself, and complete house chores.

 House standards are to ensure the safety and cohesive behaviors of everyone in the house.

 We provide women with peer-to-peer support to assist in areas such as education, the guidance of personal finances, resume writing, job search, and physical and mental health options.

 Ruth's Way's trainings are designed to advance awareness and knowledge of those who hope to gain a better understanding of addiction and recovery.
 Through our interactive classes, participants learn to develop the skills and tools to gain a deeper understanding of themselves and others.
 Our classes provide a foundation in prevention, intervention, and post-treatment skills to assist those suffering from substance use disorder.

 We have facilitated trainings for a public health department, churches, department of correction, parent groups, organizations that work with human trafficking survivors, first responders, small groups, and shelters.

 Our life skills and recovery-based groups promote strength-based solutions to foster health and wellness.
 We create wellness/recovery trainings and life skills sessions for women in our sober home, survivor groups, program staff, and incarcerated women.